semlele/semlele/README.md

 ### Hi there 👋 I'm Kenta Suzuki

 - ✏️ I’m in the 1st year of a Master's degree in computer science.
+- 🏢 I'm doing an internship at DYNAMIC PLUS CO., LTD.
 - 🌱 I’m mainly learning Python, Machine Learning, Data Analysis.
 - 📮 How to reach me: Wantedly [https://www.wantedly.com/id/semlele]
 - 🕺 Pronouns: he/him